solliancenet/azure-databricks-dev-guide/notebooks/notebooks-overview.md

 ## Security

 With the Premium tier of Azure Databricks, notebooks can be secured using Azure Active Directory and Role-based access controls (RBAC), which allows teams to more tightly control what actions can be performed by users.
-As an example, a developer my have permissions to create and edit notebooks, while a business user may only be able to run notebooks.
+As an example, a developer may have permissions to create and edit notebooks, while a business user may only be able to run notebooks.
 This topic is covered in greater detail in the [User Management](../user-management/user-management.md) article of this guide.

 ## Next steps